georgiachanning/gsoc/README.md

 ### Key Challenges

-Key challenges I experienced included a number of small, but pestering technical issues as well as larger issues related to the fundamental project.
+Key challenges I experienced included a number of small but pestering technical issues as well as larger issues related to the fundamental project.

 At the beginning of the project, I got a new computer.
 Unfortunately, it was challenging to compile sage on my new computer as the sage install process has not yet been optimized for Mac M1 chips.
 On the smaller side, I was unable for some time to push to and pull from the Sage Trac server.
 To solve this problem, I turned the the sage-devel Gogole Group for help and after a number of back and forths solved the problem.
 In trying to solve the problem, I had to uninstall and reinstall sage, which posed additional problems.